elixir-ecto/ecto/guides/Associations.md

 ...
 ```

 You should carefully read the documentation for [`Ecto.Schema.many_to_many/3`](Ecto.Schema.html#many_to_many/3).

-It makes sense in this case that we want to delete relationships in the join table `posts_tags` when updating a post with new tags.
-Here we want to drop the tag "clickbait" and just keep the tag "misc", so we really do want the relationship in the joining table to be removed.
+From a pragmatic point of view, when we update a post with new tags, we most likely *do* intend to remove the old tags from the relationship in the joining table.
 To do that, change the definition of the `many_to_many/3` in the `Post` schema:

 ```elixir
 # lib/ecto_assoc/post.ex